 Department of Surgery, University of British Columbia

-The University of British Columbia offers 1-2 funded, one year clinical fellowship in Trauma and Acute Care Surgery.
+The University of British Columbia offers a Royal College of Physicians and Surgeons accredited one year clinical fellowship in Trauma and Acute Care Surgery.
+This is offered at Vancouver General Hospital, British Columbia's provincial Level 1 Trauma Centre.
 The fellowship is designed to prepare general surgeons for imaginative and dynamic careers dedicated to caring for patients with acutely life-threatening surgical conditions.

 Promoting a diverse and intense clinical experience is a central priority of the fellowship program.
-All clinical activities take place at the Vancouver General Hospital, British Columbia’s provincial level 1 trauma center.
 The fellowship provides a high volume operative experience in trauma and acute care surgery.
-Trauma/ACS fellows serve as clincal and administrative chiefs on dedicated Trauma and ACS services, and are responsible for directing patient management, teaching, and initiation and completion of surveillance and quality improvement initiatives.
-In addition to the trauma and acute care surgery blocks, fellows will rotate through highly relevant surgical subspecialties including, Thoracic Surgery, Vascular Surgery, and Hepatobiliary/Pancreatic and Transplant Surgery, and will have the option of participating in a 6-8 week clinical and research exchange in a high volume academic trauma center in South Africa.
-Fellows will also have the opportunity to participate and teach in structured educational curricula including the ATLS and ATLS Instructors’ Courses, the STARTT Course, ultrasound training, REBOA training, and the Definitive Surgical Trauma Care Course.
+Trauma/ACS fellows serve as clinical and administrative chiefs on dedicated Trauma and ACS services, and are responsible for directing patient management, teaching, participating in and leading surveillance and quality improvement initiatives.
+In addition to the trauma and acute care surgery blocks, fellows will rotate through highly relevant surgical subspecialties, including Thoracic Surgery, Vascular Surgery, Hepatobiliary/Pancreatic and Transplant Surgery.
+There may also be an option of participating in a 6-8 week clinical and research exchange in a high-volume academic trauma center.
+Fellows will participate and teach in structured educational curricula, including the ATLS and ATLS Instructors' Courses, ultrasound training, REBOA training, and the Definitive Surgical Trauma Care Course.

-The fellowship has a rigorous educational curriculum, with structured reading, journal article reviews, video sessions, and formal rounds, that promote both breadth and depth of knowledge.
-All fellows will also develop academic agendas in 1-2 areas, based on their personal interest and career ambitions.
-These projects may span numerous disciplines but could include work in clinical research, quality improvement, health informatics, health policy, public and global health, surgical education, and leadership.
+The fellowship has a rigorous educational curriculum, with structured reading, journal article reviews, video sessions, and formal rounds, which promote both breadth and depth of knowledge.
+All fellows will also develop academic agendas in 1-2 areas based on their personal interest and career ambitions.
+These projects may span numerous disciplines but could include work in clinical research, quality improvement, innovation, health informatics, health policy, public and global health, surgical education, and leadership.

-Fellows will be training at a level 1 academic trauma center, at the center of an organized, provincial trauma system.
+Fellows will be training at a Level 1 Academic Trauma Centre, which is the referral center for all complex trauma patients within British Columbia and the Yukon.
 They will have exposure to all administrative and quality processes in an integrated, surgeon led system of trauma care.
 Fellows will be encouraged and supported to view injury control as a public health issue that requires broad, innovative, and interdisciplinary approaches.

-We offer 1-2 funded one-year position and will be accepting applications for the August 1, 2018 – July 31, 2019 term until June 30, 2017.
-Applicants should have completed a full General Surgery Residency.
+Applicants should have completed a full General Surgery residency.
 If you are a non-Canadian applicant, you must be eligible for an Educational License with the BC College of Physicians and Surgeons.
 If you are a Canadian applicant, you must apply for a Full License with the BC College of Physicians and Surgeons.

+Applications will be accepted until April 30, 2024.
 Please submit your CV, personal statement and 3 letters of reference.
-Shortlisted candidates will be contacted by September 15, 2017.

 Academic Program Assistant